Who wants to be work in their own time and be your own boss?

 Of course if you really want to be into freelance work, you gotta have SKILLS.
 This is the most important element of freelancing!

 Skills can be anything like video editing, Virtual Assistant skills like content writing, social media, web development or web design.
 So if you are just planning to take into freelancing and you currently have a job, make use of your extra time and start learning the skills that you want.
-Right now, there are way too many help coming from website, youtube and other web learning portals.
+Right now, there are way lots of website that has tutorials, tutorials in youtube and other web learning portals.
 You just need to have eagerness to learn and spend time for practicing.

 If you find a client to work with, normally he will ask for your skills.
 The best way to show it is by giving your portfolio.
-Porfolio can be your own website, a behance account page if you are into web design, A linkedin profile page, by sending him your cv/resume or any other online profile page that list your skills and accomplishments.
+Porfolio can be your own website, a behance account page if you are into web design, A linkedin profile page or by sending him your cv/resume or any other online profile page that lists your skills and accomplishments.

 The most difficult stage of freelancing is actually getting clients.
 One of the most important steps in freelancing is creating profiles on different platforms so that clients can find you.
-Upload a formal picture and not some fancy and wacky picture of yours.
+Upload a formal picture that will show your creditibilty but not some fancy and wacky picture of yours.
 List down your skills that will help to build your credibility as a freelancer.

 Since you are just starting out, it will be ok to start below average rate.
 That’s why if you are employed, don’t quit your job first as when you just starting out financially you will not be stable.
 Look for freelance work based on your skills and that will determine your rate as you learn and keep getting clients.